masasam/dotfiles/README.md

     ln -sfn ~/Dropbox/mozc/.mozc ~/.mozc

-And set the mozc setting to dropbox
+And set the mozc setting to dropbox.

-With this it will not have to be set again
+With this it will not have to be set again.

 ## How to test Makefile